 Do you start your morning with a nice hot cup of tea?
-Or maybe, you’re like me and like to unwind and relax with a cuppa at the end of the day.
+Maybe, you like to unwind and relax with a cuppa at the end of the day.
 But how do you make that perfect cuppa?
-If you want to brew tea like a pro at home, you’ll need the right equipment.
-In my opinion, that’s a cast iron teapot.
+If you want to brew tea like a pro at home, you’ll need the right equipment, and that is a cast iron teapot.

-You could choose a ceramic teapot such as the traditional English Brown Betty which is a great teapot by the way but you might prefer the look of a traditional Japanese cast iron teapot.
-Not only do cast-iron teapots keep your tea hot they also look great.
-That’s why many proud owners display their teapot when not in use.
+You could choose a ceramic teapot such as the traditional English Brown Betty.
+But you might prefer the look of a traditional Japanese cast iron teapot.
+Not only can cast-iron teapots keep your tea hot, but they also look great.
+This why many proud owners display their teapot when not in use.

-If you’re new to Japanese cast iron teapots they come in a variety of beautiful traditional designs as well as modern designs such as cherry blossoms and dragonflies.
-Again cast iron teapots are not only beautiful, but they are also durable and can last for many years.
+Japanese cast iron teapots come in a variety of beautiful traditional and modern designs such as cherry blossoms and dragonflies.
+Again cast iron teapots are beautiful, but they are also durable and can last for many years.
 With the right care, a cast iron teapot can be an heirloom that you pass down through the generations.

 The history of cast iron tea kettles and teapots